Aquibgitt/WEB-DATA/README.md

 # WEB-DATA
-This project encompasses the following aspects:
+This Project encompasses the following aspects:

 Web Scraping: Leveraging Python libraries like BeautifulSoup to extract data from HTML pages.
 XML Parsing: Parsing and extracting information from XML documents using suitable Python libraries.